Killer is Dead Review

 Killer is Dead

-The minds of Goichi Suda, better known in the videogame industry as Suda 51, and the team at Grasshopper must be a twisted and disturbing place.
-All of the games are unique experiences, just look at the previous titles, Lollipop Chainsaw, Shadows of the Damnedand No More Heroes for proof.
-Killer is Dead is the latest title with the same amount of style, imagination and technical shortcomings that we have come to expect.
+The minds of Goichi Suda, better known in the video game industry as Suda 51, and the team at Grasshopper must be a twisted and disturbing place.
+All of their games are unique experiences; just look at the previous titles, Lollipop Chainsaw, Shadows of the Damned, and No More Heroes for proof.
+Killer is Dead is the latest title with the same amount of style, imagination, and technical shortcomings that we have come to expect.

-While there are moments were everything falls into place, many of the encounters are hampered by the unwieldy camera and lack of ta lock-on system.
-Like the previous titles, Killer is Dead is artistically a masterpiece, reminiscent of graphic novels, but technical shortcomings over shadow the style.
-V-sync has allows been a concern on consoles when compared to games on PC, given that most, if not all, PC titles include an option to enable v-sync.
+While there are moments where everything falls into place, many of the encounters are hampered by the unwieldy camera and lack of a lock-on system.
+Like the previous titles, Killer is Dead is artistically a masterpiece, reminiscent of graphic novels, but technical shortcomings overshadow the style.
+V-sync has always been a concern on consoles when compared to games on PC, given that most, if not all, PC titles include an option to enable v-sync.
 It was embarrassing to see the sheer amount of screen tearing in the PS3 version of Killer is Dead.
 Shadows are formed by blue and black gradients that blend characters and the environment together.
 The linear environments feel cramped, even across missions that take place outdoors.

-Then there are the Gigolo missions, which are 100% optional, but are the only way to collect all of the sub-weapons.
-A dating mini-game, which isn’t so much about dating, than it is about awkwardly staring at the female form without being caught.
-Throw in some overly expensive presents to win her heart and Mondo will break the fourth wall, giving you a thumbs up before leaving with his catch.
-It’s completely juvenile, but didn’t ruin the experience, though I can see how some people might find it offensive.
+Then there are the Gigolo missions, which are 100% optional but are the only way to collect all of the sub-weapons.
+A dating mini-game, which isn't so much about dating as it is about awkwardly staring at the female form without being caught.
+Throw in some overly expensive presents to win her heart, and Mondo will break the fourth wall, giving you a thumbs up before leaving with his catch.
+It's completely juvenile but didn't ruin the experience, though I can see how some people might find it offensive.

 Simply Put